ericstober/nodejs-crash-course-2024/README.md

 Imports http module that is included in node.js.
 Creates a server using the http module.
 This file handles routes for the index.html and about.html files that are in the public folder.

+---

+## server2.js

+The server2.js file is an example of a router/api to GET and POST users.